 The Creation of the Continental Army: John Adams had led the debate for independence on the floor of the Second Continental Congress.
 He was met with much opposition but as the offenses of Britain continued to mount support continued to grow.
 He made a surprise nomination of George Washington as the Commander-in-chief of a new Continental Army.
 All voted in favor and Washington became the new Commander-in-Chief.

-Fortification of Breed’s Hill: After learning of British intention to take the high ground in Boston the provincials made a daring move to move from Bunker Hill to Breed’s Hill.
+Fortification of Breed’s Hill: After learning of British intention to take the high ground in Boston the provincials under the command of William Prescott made a daring move to move from Bunker Hill to Breed’s Hill.
 They made the move at night and dug trenches and built redoubts.
 The risk worked and the British assaulted the front.

 Battle of Bunker Hill Facts: Trench Warfare Before and After Bunker Hill